JacobHensley/Scroller-Clone/README.md

-# Website.github.io
+# My demo website
-A test website for Hackclub
+A test website made for Hackclub.
+This is just for fun and not a serious project.